kilgore92/tf.gans-comparison/README.md

 # Evaluating the Effect of Regularization Strategies on Inpainting performance of GANs

 ### Preliminaries:
-This repository was forked from [here](https://github.com/khanrc/tf.gans-comparison), I advise you to go through it's excellent [README](https://github.com/khanrc/tf.gans-comparison/blob/master/README.md) for details about individual GAN models and how to train them.
+iThis repository was forked from [here](https://github.com/khanrc/tf.gans-comparison), I advise you to go through it's excellent [README](https://github.com/khanrc/tf.gans-comparison/blob/master/README.md) for details about individual GAN models and how to train them.
 This code was used to run experiments for my [master thesis](https://www.dropbox.com/s/7jpie3kj5ejp501/Thesis_IshaanBhat_Final.pdf?dl=0) at TU Eindhoven.
 In this experiment, all GANs are trained on the CelebA dataset.

 The following packages can be installed using pip/conda.
 I used the Anaconda package manager and used the following YAML file to install dependencies:
 ```